-This week I have been inundated with messages from people locally who are literally at crisis point, and with the recent Council Housing Waiting List cull Brighton and Hove City Council must be inundated with appeals from people desperate to stand a change of securing a secure home.
+This week I have been inundated with messages from people locally who are literally at a crisis point, and with the recent Council Housing Waiting List cull Brighton and Hove City Council must be inundated with appeals from people desperate to stand a chance of securing a secure home.

-There is no denying that the tories have well and truly banged the final nail in the coffin, this is evident in documentaries around homelessness.
-The right to buy was a killer policy for the vulnerable and hard working class, whilst they did allow many to move forward and own there own home, many were sold and are now collecting revenues from Housing benefit payments, not going back into society but instead to private landlords.
+There is no denying that the Tories have well and truly banged the final nail in the coffin, this is evident in documentaries around homelessness.
+The right to buy was a killer policy for the vulnerable and hard-working class, whilst they did allow many to move forward and own their own homes, many were sold and are now collecting revenues from Housing benefit payments, not going back into society but instead to private landlords.

 Housing Waiting List

-I am personally collating evidence which would be useful to overturn this barbaric cull from a so called democratic socialist council, its evident we need to have a firmer hand in housing decisions locally and councillors willing to stand up for Brightonians who for too long have been taken for granted.
+I am personally collating evidence which would be useful to overturn this barbaric cull from a so-called democratic socialist council, it is evident we need to have a firmer hand in housing decisions locally and councillors willing to stand up for Brightonians who for too long have been taken for granted.

-We are being moved out of the city at an alarming rate, we had the sad news today another person from the streets has died and regular emergency services dispatches to emergency accommodation buildings, not to mention the fact ceilings and buildings are crumbling at the seams.
+We are being moved out of the city at an alarming rate, we had the sad news today another person from the streets has died and regular emergency services are dispatched to emergency accommodation buildings, not to mention the fact ceilings and buildings are crumbling at the seams.

 The fact is the only people who benefit from this new allocations policy are the temporary accommodation private limited companies who are deliberately keeping people in benefit traps and in unaffordable accommodation, these are the people who benefit from this policy the private rental sector, which includes those who pay absolutely NO UK tax.

 Where is the justice in that?

 What Can You Do To Help?

 I have quite a few cases now which need to be highlighted in a way which really shows the devastating effect this is having on people’s lives, some of whom have also been hit by the recent Tory scandal of a policy the brutal benefit cap.